CIP-31: CBFS Rent Schedule

 Rationale

 Why a separate CIP rather than amending CIP-9 inline.
 CIP-9 owns the data plane (shards, manifests, erasure coding, PoR mechanics).
 CIP-31 owns the economic plane (rates, splits, bonds, slashing magnitudes).
 Splitting them lets governance touch the economic surface (Tier-0 / Tier-2) without re-opening the data-plane spec.
 This mirrors CIP-3 ↔ WP §13 (mechanism vs parameter values).
 Why these specific values.
-The storage rate is derived to land in the 10 / MiB / yr USD band at CBY = 0.01 / GiB / month ≈ 0.20 / GiB / month ≈ $2.4 / GiB / yr).
-Higher than Glacier because storage on Relay Nodes is read-immediately, not archive-tier; lower than S3-hot because there’s no SLA-grade replication beyondK + M = 4 + 2 erasure coding.
+The storage rate is anchored to commodity object storage.
+Backblaze B2 (7.64 / TiB / month ≈ 0.28 / GiB / yr) is the ceiling users would otherwise pay for hot, durable storage.
+A Relay stores 1.5× raw bytes per logical byte (K + M = 4 + 2 erasure coding) and keeps 89% of fees, so its break-even fee is ≈ 1.7× its underlying storage cost: roughly 154 / TiB / yr reselling B2.
+The chosen rate (~0.01 per decimal GB).

 Security Considerations